 This is one of the basic graphs and frequently use to debug the performance bottleneck.
-Error graph provides details about the type of errors and the time when they occurred.
-Error graph could be the first point to kick-off the investigation of performance issue.
-It helps to categorize the error using response code.
+The error graph provides details about the type of errors and the time when they occurred.
+Error graphs could be the first point to kick off the investigation of performance issues.
+It helps to categorize the error using the response code.
 If the response code is HTTP 4XX then the issue is related to client-side input like wrong URL, header or any value.
-If the response code belongs to HTTP 5XX then it directs the investigation towards server-side.
+If the response code belongs to HTTP 5XX then it directs the investigation towards the server side.

 The term used to show the Error graph in different tools:

 - LoadRunner: Error per second Graph, Errors per Second (by Description) Graph, Error Statistics (by Description) Graph, Error Statistics Graph and Total Errors per Second Graph.

 - JMeter: Error (Tabular Format) and Codes per second Graph

 Error Graph axes represent: